UrhoLempio/city-bike-app/frontend/README.md

 - Replace `plugin:@typescript-eslint/recommended` to `plugin:@typescript-eslint/recommended-type-checked` or `plugin:@typescript-eslint/strict-type-checked`
 - Optionally add `plugin:@typescript-eslint/stylistic-type-checked`
 - Install [eslint-plugin-react](https://github.com/jsx-eslint/eslint-plugin-react) and add `plugin:react/recommended` & `plugin:react/jsx-runtime` to the `extends` list

+# Solita 2024 Dev Academy Pre-Assignment - City Bike App
+This project provides a UI and backend service for fetching data from a docker container where the PostgreSQL database is run.
+In the resulting web application we can see the full station list with links to single station views.
+In a single station view all departures and returns from and to the selected station can be viewed.
+In addition the requested total departures, returns, and average durations of the journeys are listed.

+## Build instructions
+### Backend
+Run `npx tsc` in the backend folder to build the backend Then run `node dist/app.js` to start it

+### Frontend
+In the frontend folder run `npm run dev` to build and start it

+## Dependencies
+Look up package.json.

+## Project structure
+The project is divided to backend and frontend.
+### Backend
+Located in `app.ts`.
+With express get requests and sql queries we fetch the data from the docker container.
+### Frontend
+Structure is divided into components, pages, and api In the components folder the different components seen on the page are defined using mui In the pages folder the two different pages are defined using mui and a loading animation for responsiveness is implemented using .isFetching